clEsperanto/CLIc/README.md

 ### LibTiff

+If not in PATH environment, it is possible to specify the library location in cmake via the GUI using the following variables:
+- TIFF_LIBRARY → which should point to libtiff compiled library (.so for Unix, .lib for Windows)
+- TIFF_INCLUDE_DIR → which should point to the include folder containing the tiffio<span>.h and tiff<span>.h

 #### Linux:
-Running the following in a terminal will download and install libtif
+Running the following in a terminal will download and install libtiff on your system
 ```
 sudo apt update
 sudo apt install -y libtiff-dev